Anxiety Therapy in American Fork

 8 – Externalize

 Separate true self from mental illness.
 Help your child create an image for their anxiety.
-See it as something different from who they are and recognize their true nature and how anxiety tries to prevent them from being their best.
+See it as something different from who they are and recognize their true nature and how anxiety disorders try to prevent them from being their best.
 The more your child identifies their weapons to fight against their fears and frustrations, the less power anxiety will have.

 9 – Use your Senses